-"Laboratory School" means a public school that is created and operated by a public university and approved by the State Board or an academy established under the Vocational Academy Opportunity Act.
+"Laboratory School" means a public school that is created and operated by a public university and approved by the State Board.

 "Librarian" means a teacher with an endorsement as a library information specialist or another individual whose primary responsibility is overseeing library resources within an Organizational Unit.